 An Arab woman and a dentist born in Canada, I was primarily raised in Jeddah, Saudi Arabia, our country’s most cosmopolitan and international city.
 I also completed dental school and launched my career in dentistry here in Jeddah.
 However, I tend to think of North America as my second home.
 I keenly look forward to continuing to get to know the USA, building upon my experience for three months in 2014 as a student in an Intensive English course in Washington, DC.
 I like to consider myself well-read concerning global dentistry issues from multicultural perspectives.
 I look forward to contributing to the diversity of your distinguished advanced training program in Operative Dentistry.
 In addition to America, I have spent extended periods in Western Europe, the Middle East, and Africa.
 Being well-traveled has helped me to feel comfortable in international dentistry, overcoming language and cultural barriers.

 I was always near the top of my class in dental school, consistently earning a certificate of achievement.
 Each year, I did even better than the year before.
 I gave dental school my all, 24-7.
-By the end of my 6th and final year, I submitted twice the material required for my comprehensive clinical care course.
-I graduated with a GPA of 4.79/5, ranking 3rd in my Dental Medicine & Surgery class at King Abdulaziz University Faculty of Dentistry in Jeddah (2016).
+By the end of my sixth and final year, I submitted twice the material required for my comprehensive clinical care course.
+I graduated with a GPA of 4.79/5, ranking third in my Dental Medicine & Surgery class at King Abdulaziz University Faculty of Dentistry in Jeddah (2016).
 I completed an internship program and began working at this same university as a teaching assistant in January 2018.
 I am incredibly proud that I have one publication in public health dentistry.
 I hope to publish my next project in operative dentistry.